-For certain divisions (Rookie Ball and older), the first few games of the season are considered Exhibition Games.
+For certain divisions (9U and older), the first few games of the season are considered Exhibition Games.
 The Exhibition Games provide the first opportunity for the League to assess the teams.
 If teams appear to be imbalanced, it will result in some players being moved from their original team to another team.
 No points for wins or ties are awarded during the Exhibition Games.

 What are House League Playoffs?